ctn-malone/quickjs-cross-compiler/README.md

 By default, packages will be exported to `packages` directory, at the root of the repository

+Don't forget to check the [qjs-ext-lib](https://github.com/ctn-malone/qjs-ext-lib) repo which provides some wrappers around common unix tools to do HTTP requests or execute external programs (and more) 😊

 **Table of content**
 - [Extra functions](#extra-functions)
   - [os.flock](#osflock)